 Hotpoint was a brand of General Electric Corporation, GEC, in England, which was apparently completely separate to the North American operation.
-(My father worked for GEC in the early 1960s designing television receivers.)
+(My father worked for GEC in the late 1950s to early 1960s designing television receivers.)
 In England they made radio’s, television’s, washing machines, refrigerators, small fan heaters, and other household electrical goods.
 In Australia the Hotpoint name was licensed by AWA who only made radio’s and gramophones under the Australian General Electric (AGE) and Hotpoint brands.

 This radio is is reasonable condition, and judging by the repair docket, was sold in St. Kilda in the mid to late 1940s.
 (Listed on Radio Museum as 1946.)
 It’s quite an old design using Octal valves at a time when the mini valves where being introduced.
 It also has an electromagnet speaker.
 However, just after the Second World War they used anything they could get their hands on in reasonable quantity.

 Initial assessment and clean.
 The transformer seems OK, as does the speaker.
 The case isn’t cracked, and the dial glass is in good condition.
 However, the dial pointer is missing.